Zenonia: Synopsis

-Development
+Development and release

 Zenonia was developed and published by Gamevil.
 It is a port of a popular mobile game from South Korea.
 Much of the time spent porting the game to iPhone was spent on translation.

 Version 1.1 was released on June 29, 2009.
 The update improved the touch controls as well as making certain on-screen buttons larger and semi-transparent, making them easier to press accurately without restricting the view of the in-game action.
 Also, the need to eat and repair weapons and armor has been decreased in order to improve the overall playability of the game by lowering the frequency with which the player must return to towns.
 Features of Apple's iOS 3.0, which was released on June 17, 2009, were implemented into the game as well, allowing the user to listen to MP3s in lieu of the in-game soundtrack.

 The game was also translated to Portuguese (Brazil) and released for the Zeebo, a Brazilian video-game in January 2010.

 Zenonia was released for the Android OS on March 27, 2010.
 It supports both HVGA and WVGA screen resolutions and runs on Android versions 1.5 and greater.
 It was later released for Nintendo's DSiWare in North America on September 27, 2010, and in the PAL region on December 24, 2010.
 On October 12, 2010, it was also released on the PSP.

+Com2us announced on 8 May 2026 it would release a Windows port via Steam.
+A demo was release as part of Steam Next Fest.
+It was released on 31 August 2026.